-The Bears Ears and White River mule deer and elk herds combined are estimated at 57,000 deer and 54,000 elk in 2022.
-These estimates are down substantially from 2021 and do not include the mortality sustained during the past severe winter.
+The Bears Ears and White River mule deer and elk herds combined are estimated at 38,000 deer and 41,000 elk in 2023.
+These estimates are down substantially from the severe 2022-23 winter.
 A significant portion of each herd migrates 60 to 70 miles in spring and fall, some of the longest migrations documented in Colorado.
-The migratory pattern is primarily east-west, with summer ranges in the upper reaches of the Yampa and White River drainages near the Continental Divide and winter ranges west to within about 30 miles of the Colorado-Utah state line.
-These herds are of high state importance, as they comprise approximately 21% of all deer on the western slope of Colorado and 25% of elk in Colorado.
+The migratory pattern is primarily eastwest, with summer ranges in the upper reaches of the Yampa and White River drainages near the Continental Divide and winter ranges west to within about 20 miles of the Colorado-Utah state line.
+These herds are of high importance, as they comprise approximately 21% of all deer on the western slope of Colorado and 25% of elk in Colorado.

 Elk populations within these two herds are very robust and provide hunting opportunities for nearly 55,000 hunters annually from across the country.
 However, mule deer herds in these two units, like many other deer herds across the west, have been steadily declining over the past several decades.
-The White River (D-7) deer herd in particular has experienced a significant decline in the last 10-15 years, with a two-thirds reduction in the size.
-Once the nation's largest, with population estimates over 100,000 deer in the mid-1980s to roughly only 29,000 in 2022.
-It is important to note that these estimates are prior to the 2022-23 severe winter, for which the 2023 population estimates won't be determined until early 2024.
+The White River (D-7) deer herd in particular has experienced a significant decline in the last 10-15 years.
+Once the nation's largest herd, with population estimates over 100,000 deer in the mid-1980s, to roughly 18,000 in 2023 with the latest drop occurring from losses suffered during the 2022-23 winter.